This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-Pet therapy, or animal-assisted therapy, is a great way for children with cerebral palsy to get greater benefits from physical therapy sessions as well as other types of treatment.
-Working with animals is proven to be beneficial in many ways, and when added to standard therapies can help children meet their goals.
-Parents should be cautious about choosing therapists and animals that are trained and licensed, and that have experience working with children with cerebral palsy.
+Pet therapy for cerebral palsy helps children get greater benefits from physical therapy sessions as well as other types of treatment.
+Working with animals is proven to be beneficial in many ways and, when added to standard therapies, can help children meet their goals.
+Parents should be cautious about choosing therapists and animals that are trained and licensed and have experience working with children with cerebral palsy.

 The Benefits of Working with Animals

-There are also physical benefits of working with animals, which include lowering blood pressure and heart rate, improving cardiovascular health, and reducing pain.
-Petting and being around animals has been shown to actually increase hormones like serotonin, and reduce others, like cortisol, which together promote less stress in the body.
+There are also physical benefits of working with animals, including lowering blood pressure and heart rate, improving cardiovascular health, and reducing pain.
+Petting and being around animals have been shown to increase hormones like serotonin and reduce others, like cortisol, which promote less stress in the body.
 Pet owners are known to live longer than people who do not have pets in the home.

 Animal-Assisted Physical Therapy for Cerebral Palsy

 One important use of animals for children with cerebral palsy is to assist with physical therapy.
-Physical therapy is an important aspect of treatment for most children with cerebral palsy because it helps with muscle tone and balance, mobility, pain reduction, and other physical issues.
-There are a number of reasons to have an animal in the therapy session:
+Physical therapy is an essential aspect of treatment for most children with cerebral palsy because it helps with muscle tone and balance, mobility, pain reduction, and other physical issues.

 - Working with animals during physical therapy helps children meet their goals.

-- Animals provide a physical support to help children perform exercises.
+- Animals provide physical support to help children perform exercises.

 - Children are often more willing to use the animal than an object for support.

-- Animals motivate children to work harder, to meet their goals, and to return for subsequent sessions.
+- Animals motivate children to work harder, meet their goals, and return for subsequent sessions.